PaddeCraft/Core/README.md

 ### Welcome

 Welcome to the Core-Repository!
-This will be needet for my Datapacks sometimes.
+This will be needet for my datapacks sometimes.
 Codet in 1.16.5.

 ### Permissions (tags)